TIBCOSoftware/snappydata/docs/reference/sql_reference/put-into.md

 PUT INTO operates like a standard [INSERT](insert.md) statement.

 !!!
 Note
-	 Insert/PUT INTO with partial column specification is not supported in SnappyData.
+	 Insert/PUT INTO with partial column specification is not supported in TIBCO ComputeDB.

 ##	For Column Tables